 - Areas to be converted must include approved high water using landscape at the time of pre-inspection.

-- Projects that have been started, landscape that has died, or projects that have already been completed prior to the Notice to Proceed are not eligible.
+- Projects that have been started or projects that have already been completed prior to the Notice to Proceed are not eligible.

 - New construction does not qualify as the Landscape Rebate Program is aimed at encouraging retrofitting of existing facilities.